Champagne Tastes®

 Bourbon Tasting Straight From the Barrel

-Back at the visitors center, you'll pick up your souvenir bourbon glass and have a chance to browse the gift shop.
+Back at the visitors center, I picked up my souvenir bourbon glass and browsed the gift shop.

 Souvenir bourbon glass with Bardstown Bourbon Company in background.